 A study of human development across the life span with emphasis upon the general characteristics of various stages of development from birth to adolescence and upon determinants of the developmental process.

 Requisite: Psychology 11 or 12.
 Limited to 25 students.
 Spring semester.
 Professor Olver.2019-20: Offered in Fall 2019

 A review of various forms of psychopathology including addictive, adjustment, anxiety, childhood, dissociative, impulse control, mood, organic, personality, psychophysiological, schizophrenic, and sexual disorders.
 Based on a review of contemporary research findings, lectures and discussion will focus on the most relevant approaches for understanding, diagnosing, and treating psychological disorders.
 The biopsychosocial model will serve as a basis for explaining the etiology of psychological disorders, and discussion will focus on empirically supported interventions for treating these conditions.

 Requisite: Psychology 11 or 12, or consent of the instructor.
 Limited to 40 students.
 Fall semester.
-Professor Halgin (University of Massachusetts).2016-17: Offered in Fall 2016
+Professor Halgin (University of Massachusetts).2019-20: Offered in Spring 2020

 This course will focus on the issues of personal and social changes and continuities which accompany and follow physiological puberty.
 Topics to be covered include physical development, autonomy, identity, intimacy, and relationship to the community.
 The course will present cross-cultural perspectives on adolescence, as well as its variations in American society.
 Both theoretical and empirical literature will be examined.

 Requisite: Psychology 11.
 Limited to 25 students.
 Omitted 2010-11.
 Professor Aries.2019-20: Not offered